 If you’re in a hurry, you don’t need to read the rest of this article.
 Just choose Bluehost.

-Bluehost is very reasonable (from $2.95/month when you start out) and has great customer support.
-Their cheapest plan has slightly better features than GoDaddy’s too.
+Bluehost is very reasonable (starting at $2.95/month) and has great customer support.
+Their cheapest plan has slightly better features than GoDaddy’s, too.

-Even better, there are lots of add-ons you can choose for your hosting and you can easily upgrade your hosting plan as your blog grows.
+Even better, you can choose from many add-ons for your hosting and easily upgrade your hosting plan as your blog grows.

 Bluehost is a hugely popular web hosting company, with millions of websites using its service.
 It’s also one of just three officially recommended WordPress hosting companies.

-If you’re going to start a blog using WordPress, Bluehost is a very safe choice and certainly your best bet.
-If you’re ready to get your WordPress-powered blog off the ground today, then head over to Bluehost and register your domain name today.
+If you start a blog using WordPress, Bluehost is a very safe choice and certainly your best bet.
+If you’re ready to get your WordPress-powered blog off the ground today, head over to Bluehost and register your domain name today.

 Want to Get Started with Bluehost Today?